 This really is an all-encompassing guide – if you’re short on time and just want to see the highlights, I’d suggest reading my One Day Madrid Itinerary instead.

 PS: Looking for recommendations for a cool place to stay in Madrid?
 I loved the Axel Hotel Madrid – great location, a cool vibe and a nice rooftop bar with a pool.
+Also, check out this post on the best areas to stay in Madrid.

 5 Unmissable Things to do in Madrid